Home renovations & basements

-Do I need a permit?
+Do you need a permit?

 In most situations your interior renovation or basement development will only require a building safety approval (building permit).
-If your design or location does not meet land use bylaw specifications you will also require planning approval (Development Permit).
+If your design or location does not meet land use bylaw specifications, you will also require planning approval (development permit).

 You need a separate electrical permit for all electrical installations and renovations.